benhughes/home-contents/README.md

 * Sets up a server
 * Sets up a watch script to run SASS and Browserify if the JS or Css Changes

-Once this script is run go http://localhost:8080 to see the app in action.
+Once this script is run go [http://localhost:8080](http://localhost:8080) to see the app in action (or [http://localhost:8080/?listid=bensmove](http://localhost:8080/?listid=bensmove) to see some pre-populated madness).

 To run the hint/unit tests.
 Just type 'grunt' or 'npm test'